From Lewis and Clark to the Future

 Regarding From Lewis and Clark to the Future.
 Tallgrass prairie restoration efforts are being conducted in many locations along the Missouri River, such as at Spirit Mound.
 The U.S. Army Corps of Engineers, National Park Service, and the U.S. Department of Agriculture - Natural Resource Conservation Service are three of the principal agencies undertaking these efforts in the middle Missouri River region.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 14, 2011, by Rich Pfingsten of Forest Hill, Maryland.
-This page has been viewed 792 times since then.
+It was originally submitted on January 14, 2011, by Rich Pfingsten of Forest Hill, Maryland.
+This page has been viewed 820 times since then and 9 times this year.
 Photos: 1, 2, 3. submitted on January 14, 2011, by Rich Pfingsten of Forest Hill, Maryland. • Bill Pfingsten was the editor who published this page.